 Using the services provided by FioranoMQ, it is possible for one EJB to asynchronously invoke methods on another Bean.
 FioranoMQ achieves this through a delegation model, where a request is passed on, or delegated to, another entity that handles the request and returns a response.
 This allows a given EJB (or a Client Application using EJB) to trigger methods on any other Bean.
 The delegator class is responsible for listening on a JMS Queue, marshalling the incoming JMS messages and invoking appropriate remote methods on the desired target Bean.
 The delegator class can be executed as either an Application Server specific startup class or as a standalone JMS Application.
-If the delegator class is assigned as one of the startup classes of the Application Server, then the Application Server is responsible for invoking this class in the JVM instance.
+If the delegator class is responsible for invoking this class in the JVM instance.